PencilCode/blog/documents/posts/2015-07-20-why-pencil.html.md

 users to transform their programs between blocks and text freely.

-Like a Pencil, Pencil Code is designed to be a low-threshold high-ceiling tool.
+Like a pencil, Pencil Code is designed to be a low-threshold high-ceiling tool.
 Our turtle library is an extension of jQuery, a design that is convenient for both beginners and pros.
 We include socket.io, which makes it possible to solve the